 Your website press section could keep you from being quoted in The New York Times.

-I’ve seen it happen, a missed opportunity that a company in the technology space still doesn’t know about.
-While handling national PR for the Grand Prix of Baltimore I landed a story about a new technology racing teams were using to power the vehicles.
+I’ve seen it happen – a missed opportunity that a company in the technology space still doesn’t know about.
+While handling national PR for the Grand Prix of Baltimore, I landed a story about a new technology racing teams were using to power the vehicles.
 The Times reporter was fact-checking with me and wanted to include third-party comments from a company not connected to the Grand Prix but able to offer insights on the new technology.

 I was on the phone with the reporter as he visited the online newsrooms of a few companies likely to have that expertise.
-The first company we came across looked great, but the reporter stopped in his tracks.
+The first company looked great, but the reporter stopped in his tracks.
 The online press room had no contact names, no direct dial phone number, no email option.
 Instead, they had a generic “contact us” form.

 And that was it.
 He Googled for other firms until he found one offering what he needed: a named contact with a direct-dial phone number.
 The reporter was on deadline and needed assurance that he could reach a real person.

-This simple example that cost one company an opportunity for coveted New York Times coverage supports much of what the latest TEK Group Online Newsroom Survey Report reveals.
+This simple example that cost one company an opportunity for coveted New York Times coverage.
+It supports much of what the latest TEK Group Online Newsroom Survey Report reveals.
 For the past 17 years, they have asked journalists across the U.S. what they think about and want in online newsrooms.
 Here’s what reporters polled in 2018 said they are looking for:

-The final bullet comes as a surprise, but the others are in line with what I would expect to see in an online newsroom in 2019.
-We’ve certainly come a long way from the days when you simply listed press release headlines and links to PDFs, but not everyone is there yet.
+The final bullet comes as a surprise, but the others are what I would expect in an online newsroom in 2019.
+We’ve come a long way from the days when you simply listed press release headlines and links to PDFs, but not everyone is there yet.

 # # #

 11333 Woodglen Drive